-In most cases, when you purchase a brand name drug that has an FDA-approved "A"rated medically appropriate generic equivalent, Wellmark will pay only what it would have paid for the medically appropriate equivalent generic drug.
-You will be responsible for your payment obligation for the medically appropriate equivalent generic drug and any remaining cost difference up to the maximum allowed fee for the brand name drug.
+In most cases, when you purchase a brand name drug that has an FDA-approved "A"- rated medically appropriate generic equivalent, Wellmark will pay only what it would have paid for the medically appropriate equivalent generic drug.
+You will be responsible for your payment obligation and any remaining cost difference up to the maximum allowed fee for the brand name drug.